24 Clever Uses for Plastic Bags You Have Lying Around the House

 Plastic bags can fold up and store in your glove box, barely taking up any space at all.
 When you’re out on the road and make any trash or come across litter, having a designated trash bag on hand is incredibly useful and means you don’t have to stop to find a trash bin, and you won’t have crumbs, refuse, or any other trash bits floating around in your car.

 One man’s trash is another man’s treasure!
 While those annoying plastic grocery bags may just be trash to you, thrift stores and flea markets would be thrilled to have your old bags to use rather than having to buy their own.
 It may seem like an odd thing to donate but many small businesses would be thrilled to have them.
-You’ll want to think twice about donating these common items, however.

 Make a DIY shoe form